gferhpc/supercomputing.tue.nl/docs/documentation/steps/data/onedrive.md

 # OneDrive (using rclone)

-??? bug "This article is outdated and needs to be updated"

-    As a result the content may lead to unexpected results.
-Please help update this Article to reflect newly available information.

-    ---

-    We are aware that this documentation needs to be updated and that as result the rclone configuration isn't stored correctly.
-Please stand by while we investigate the issue and work on a fix.

-    **TL;DR**

-    The `rclone.conf` file is stored incorrectly in:
-    ```shell
-    ls ~/ondemand/data/sys/dashboard/batch_connect/sys/desktop/output/*/config/rclone/rclone.conf
-    ```

-    This files needs to be located at:
-    ```shell
-    ~/.config/rclone/rclone.conf
-    ```

 All tough `rclone` is a command line tool (https://rclone.org/), to configure a OneDrive connection a graphical environment is needed to authorize the connection to Microsoft OneDrive.
 Configuration of the connection only needs to be done once.

 ## Start an interactive Desktop Session